George Washington

 2. Washington was known for his wisdom and caution

 Because of his consummate prudence, which seemed to follow the direction of his powers and passions, Washington was ideally suited to serve and lead his country.
-As a soldier, he was more concerned with avoiding mistakes that could prove fatal than with performing brilliant feats, and as a statesman, he preferred adhering to righteous principles, no matter how antiquated, to pursuing novelties.
-Even higher praise for his fellow Virginian was given by Thomas Jefferson, who stated: "Perhaps the strongest feature in his character was prudence, never acting until every circumstance, every consideration, was maturely weighed; refraining if he saw a doubt, but, once decided, going through with his purpose, whatever obstacles opposed."
+As a soldier, he was more concerned with avoiding mistakes that could prove fatal than with performing brilliant feats.
+As a statesman, he preferred adhering to righteous principles, no matter how antiquated, to pursuing novelties.
+Even higher praise for his fellow Virginian was given by Thomas Jefferson, who stated: "Perhaps the strongest feature in his character was prudence, never acting until every circumstance, every consideration, was maturely weighed; refraining if he saw a doubt, but once decided, going through with his purpose, whatever obstacles opposed."

-He had the purest moral character and the strictest sense of justice I've ever encountered.
-He made decisions without being influenced by friendship, enmity, or any other type of emotion.
-He was a wise, good, and great man in every sense of the word.
-George Washington made wise choices that helped the young country win the war and maintain political stability.
+George Washington possessed an uncompromising moral code and a fierce sense of justice, making decisions without being affected by friendship, enmity, or any other type of emotion.
+He was a truly great leader who made wise choices that helped his young nation win its war and maintain political stability.

 3. Washington showed extraordinary bravery as well as a tenacious desire to see the great American experiment succeed